ABOUT

 What emerged wasn't a better consulting practice.
 It was a field of study.

-Living Groups — the emerging discipline examining what makes human collectives regenerative versus extractive.
-Proving through geometric demonstration that groups require three movements: gathering and dispersing, rising and falling, creating and dissolving.
+Living Groups — the emerging discipline examining what makes human groups regenerative versus extractive.
+Proving through geometric demonstration that groups require three movements: gathering and dispersing, rising and falling, composing and decomposing.
 Documenting what happens when those movements are systematically violated.
-Training perception of what bodies already detect.
+Inviting perception of what bodies already detect.

 Not organizational development.
 Not change management.
 Something more fundamental: recognizing when groups can breathe and when extraction is suffocating them.